 One of the finest examples of Norman architecture in the UK.
 The nave (circa 1194), has 11 bays and massive piers, built from local cream-coloured Barnack stone.
 The high wooden roof is decorated with 13th-c paintings.
 Thousands of pilgrims are drawn here annually to visit the tomb of Catherine of Aragon (Henry VIII's first wife) who was interred in a simple tomb in the centre of the cathedral.
 Within the nave is a painting of Old Scarlett, a 16th-c gravedigger, who buried Catherine of Aragon and also Mary Queen of Scots, within the cathedral building.
 Daily Eucharist and Matins and Evensong services (see website for times).
 Guided Tours of the Cathedral, Tower and Precincts are available (charges may apply).

 Location: 2 Minster Precincts, Peterborough, PE1 1XS

 A three-storey building constructed around 1300,

-which contains the best-surviving examples of English
+which contains some of the best-surviving examples of English

-Managed by the English Heritage.
+Managed by English Heritage.